DizNicolasAmor/interviews-practice/RUST.md

 ### What is a trait in Rust?

 It is a language construct that defines a set of behaviors or capabilities that a type can implement.
 Traits are similar to interfaces in other programming languages in that they provide a way to specify a contract that a type must follow in order to be considered a member of a particular group.

+### Differences between traits in Rust and interfaces in other programming languages?

+- **Implementation**: In Rust, a trait can be implemented for any type, including types that are not defined in the same module as the trait itself.
+This is different from interfaces in some other languages, which are often tightly bound to the class or type that implements them.
+- **Associated Types**: Traits in Rust can define associated types, which allow the trait to specify a type that will be used in conjunction with the methods defined in the trait.
+This can be useful in situations where the type that will be used with the trait is not known at the time the trait is defined.
+- **Default Implementations**: Traits in Rust can include default implementations for some or all of their methods.
+This can make it easier to implement the trait for a new type, since the default implementations can be used as a starting point.
+- **OOP**: Rust does not have built-in support for OOP concepts like inheritance and polymorphism.
+Traits can be used to provide some of the same functionality, but the approach is different from traditional OOP languages.